Due diligence tasks such as ordering lien and court searches are a common feature of U.S.-based financial transactions.

 Some of the most important elements of which to be aware include the following:

 - Turnaround time.
-Expected turnaround time can vary significantly between jurisdictions.
+Expected turnaround times can vary significantly between jurisdictions.
 While Canada and the U.S. may operate on similar timelines, Mexico, for example, may require you to wait three-to-six weeks for requested information.
 National holidays also play a role, so it's important to determine whether requests fall during a holiday period, as limited hours or staffing may slow the process to an even greater degree.
 For example, you will find that many countries have extended holiday periods in December and January, with major closures or limited staffing.

 - Language barriers.
 While English may be the lingua franca of global business, it's not universally accepted in the realm of lien and court searches.
 In Japan, for example, to perform a search at the Real Property Register and Legal Affairs Bureau, you would need to have the spelling of the name and address in Japanese characters.
-Other jurisdictions also require use of the national language and will return documents written in the language of the country of origin, which will require additional resources for translation.
+Other jurisdictions also require the use of the national language and will return documents written in the language of the country of origin, which will require additional resources for translation.

 - Expense.
 The cost of due diligence processes can vary considerably between countries.
 One example: Some jurisdictions may not have the required documents located on an online server, necessitating the hiring of a person to physically retrieve the needed materials.

 There are, however, only a handful of nations that fully meet this standard.
-(According to Article 9 scholars, it seems that Canada, New Zealand and Australia would meet the test.)
+(According to UCC Article 9 scholars, it seems that Canada, New Zealand, and Australia would meet the test.)
 This means that filings and searches in these countries can generally be done with high confidence, as it's likely they will be properly recorded.

 This isn't a guarantee, however.
 Though these systems may be roughly equivalent, there are still issues that can lead to potential stumbling blocks.
 One example: In Canada, no copies of filings are submitted.
-Electronic filing is the sole option, and collateral descriptions may be less precise or shorter than in those seen in the United States.
+Electronic filing is the sole option, and collateral descriptions may be less precise or shorter than those seen in the United States.

-Though the majority of countries do not meet the standards set forth in 9-307(c), law firms aren't without options for lien searches.
+Though the majority of countries do not meet the standards set forth in UCC 9-307(c), law firms aren't without options for lien searches.
 Among the most commonly used of these options are the following:

-- Charges, mortgages and other asset filings
+- Charges, mortgages, and other asset filings

 - Bankruptcy searches